What effect does engine RPM have on fuel economy?

 To clearly draw conclusions through analysing data on the effect of fuel consumption from changing gears at different engine RPM.

 Everyone’s daily routine involves a car.
 From progressing through your daily routine to a long road trip, a car is a crucial part of our lifestyles.
 Today however, we face the problem of quite expensive petrol prices limiting the affordability of our favourite mode of transport.
 Many modern cars today also come with a small engine and therefore are worked hard to produce a sufficient amount of power.
 To assist with this process, many new cars require 98 octane petrol, which is also the most expensive widely available fuel option.
+Having to get the most expensive fuel option can lead to other problems such as cars running out of fuel while on the road.
+If this happens, they will have to contact a professional at towingless.com for help.

 Although most cars are now bought with automatic transmission, most will come with the option to change gears on your own terms and a manual transmission forces you to do so.
 For this experiment, I will be using my factory spec 2014 Toyota GT86 GTS, which has a fuel injected, two litre, horizontal, four-cylinder engine paired to a six-speed manual transmission.
 I will collect data by driving on a set course multiple times and changing gears at 2500 RPM, 3000 RPM and 3500 RPM respectively.
 The on-board engine control unit, ensuring accuracy and control, will measure the fuel consumption.